 Here we go.

-- Set the intention to sustain your attention, to be mindful.
+- Set the intention to sustain your attention, and to be mindful.
 You can do this both top-down, by giving yourself a gentle instruction to be attentive, and bottom-up, by opening to the sense in your body of what mindfulness feels like.

 - Relax.
 For example, take several exhalations that are twice as long as your inhalations.
 This stimulates the calming, centering parasympathetic nervous system and settles down the fight-or-flight stress-response sympathetic nervous system that jiggles the spotlight of attention this way and that, looking for carrots and sticks.

 - Without straining at it, think of things that help you feel cared about – that you matter to someone, that you belong in a relationship or group, that you are seen and appreciated, or even cherished and loved.
-It’s OK if the relationship isn’t perfect, or that you bring to mind people from the past, or pets, or spiritual beings.
+It’s OK if the relationship isn’t perfect, or if you bring to mind people from the past, pets, or spiritual beings.
 You could also get a sense of your own goodwill for others, your own compassion, kindness, and love.
-Warming up the heart in this way helps you feel protected, and it brings a rewarding juiciness to the moment – which support #4 and #5 below.
+Warming up the heart in this way helps you feel protected, and it brings a rewarding juiciness to the moment – which supports #4 and #5 below.